The ultimate guide to the sports rights deals changing how we watch games

 What you need to know:

-Soccer has grown in popularity in the U.S. in recent years, especially England’s Premier League, which airs on NBC and Peacock, and is seeing record viewership in the U.S. Further, the women’s soccer match during this year’s Olympics, in which the U.S. team beat Brazil, was the most-watched gold medal Olympic soccer match in 20 years.
+Soccer has grown in popularity in the U.S. in recent years, especially England’s Premier League, which airs on NBC and Peacock, and is seeing record viewership in the U.S. Further, the women’s soccer match during the 2024 Summer Olympics, in which the U.S. team beat Brazil, was the most-watched gold medal Olympic soccer match in 20 years.
 The rise in popularity surely has a lot to do with streaming, and it will culminate with the FIFA World Cup coming to the U.S. in 2026, along with Canada and Mexico.

 What the experts say: